metacpan/metacpan-cpan-extracted/distros/T/Text-ANSI-Fold/README.md

 - **width** => _n_, _\[ n, m, ... \]_

     Specify folding width.
+Negative value means all the rest.

-Array reference can be specified but works only with **chops** method.
+    Array reference can be specified but works only with **chops** method, and retunrs empty string for zero width.

 - **boundary** => "word"